wenext-limited/pr-agent/docs/docs/pr_benchmark/index.md

 - **Occasional technical inaccuracies:** A noticeable subset of suggestions are wrong (mis-ordered assertions, harmful Bash `set` change, false dangling-reference claims) or carry metadata errors (mis-labeling files as “python”).
 - **Repetitive / derivative fixes:** Many outputs duplicate earlier simplistic ideas (e.g., single null-check) without new insight, showing limited reasoning breadth.

+### OpenAI codex-mini

+final score: **37.2**

+strengths:

+- **Can spot high-impact defects:** When it “locks on”, codex-mini often identifies the main runtime or security regression (e.g., race-conditions, logic inversions, blocking I/O, resource leaks) and proposes a minimal, direct patch that compiles and respects neighbouring style.
+- **Produces concise, scoped fixes:** Valid answers usually stay within the allowed 3-suggestion limit, reference only the added lines, and contain clear before/after snippets that reviewers can apply verbatim.
+- **Occasional broad coverage:** In a minority of cases the model catches multiple independent issues (logic + tests + docs) and outperforms every baseline answer, showing good contextual understanding of heterogeneous diffs.

+weaknesses:

+- **Output instability / format errors:** A very large share of responses are unusable—plain refusals, shell commands, or malformed/empty YAML—indicating brittle adherence to the required schema and tanking overall usefulness.
+- **Critical-miss rate:** Even when the format is correct the model frequently overlooks the single most serious bug the diff introduces, instead focusing on stylistic nits or speculative refactors.
+- **Introduces new problems:** Several suggestions add unsupported APIs, undeclared variables, wrong types, or break compilation, hurting trust in the recommendations.
+- **Rule violations:** It often edits lines outside the diff, exceeds the 3-suggestion cap, or labels cosmetic tweaks as “critical”, showing inconsistent guideline compliance.

 ## Appendix - models used for generating the benchmark baseline